Skip to contents

 digits

-integer scalar specifying the number of digits to round the bounds to.
-Positive value determines the number of decimal points to round the bounds to.
-If digits is negative, the bounds are rounded to the nearest 10, 100, etc.
+An integer scalar specifying the number of digits to round the bounds to.
+A positive value determines the number of decimal places used.
+A negative value rounds to the nearest 10, 100, etc. If digits is NULL, no rounding is performed and the exact range is returned.

 na_rm

-a flag indicating whether to remove NA values before computing the range.
-If na_rm is TRUE, the function computes the range from non-NA values only.
-If na_rm is FALSE, and x contains NA values, the function returns c(NA, NA).
+A logical flag indicating whether NA values should be removed before computing the range.
+If TRUE, the range is computed from non-NA values only.
+If FALSE and x contains any NA values, the function returns c(NA, NA).

 Value

-a numeric vector of length 2 with the lower and upper bounds of the range of x rounded to the specified number of digits.
-The lower bound is rounded down and the upper bound is rounded up.
-If x is NULL or has length 0, the function returns NULL.
+A numeric vector of length two with the rounded lower and upper bounds of the range of x.
+The lower bound is always rounded down, and the upper bound is always rounded up.
+If x is NULL or has length zero, the function returns NULL.

 See also